DamianKrecisz/CookBalance/README.md

 ## Design assumption

-The application was written in order to improve skills in the Angular and Firebase framework.
+The application is produced to improve skills in the Angular framework and Firebase.

  I focused mainly on <ins>functionality</ins> to be able to give the first utility version.
 In the future, I want to expand the application with new modules, including:
- - Calorie and micronutrient counter
+ - Calories and micronutrient counter
- - Self-sharing of own recipes by users
+ - Users can share own recipes to other users
  - Opinions and ranking of recipes

 ## Short user pages description

 ### Login/register page

- - The user can register and log in via email and Google+ account
+ - The user can register and login via tradicional method - email/password and Google+ account
  - Login with facebook is temporarily disabled

 ### User profile page
- - Users can enter information about themselves here, i.e. gender, weight, age, date of birth and physical activity
+ - Users can enter information about themselves, i.e. gender, weight, age, date of birth and physical activity
  - Temporarily, the data will calculate calories to maintain the entered weight and BMI
  - In the future, it will be possible to make nutritional plans according to these data
- - The user can also change his password and delete the account here
+ - The user can also change his password and delete the account

 ### Recipes page